 If the foundation is damaged, it can cost about $5,000–$15,000 to fix.
-Call a foundation repair company for a free inspection if you suspect this, or pay a structural engineer about $500 to inspect it.
+Call a foundation repair company for a free inspection if you suspect this, or pay a structural engineer $350 to $900 to inspect it.
 Concrete foundations can crack because of a lousy subbase, poorly mixed concrete, bad joints, or severe thaw-refreeze weather.

 Garage Floor Resurfacing & Refinishing Costs

-You can resurface the floor with a second layer of concrete for about $5 per square foot, or around $2,500 for an average 500 square foot garage.
+Concrete floor resurfacing costs $3 to $7 per square foot or $2,500 for an average 500 square foot garage.
 Do it yourself prices range from $300 as a DIY project.